 It is also possible to produce similar material as individual fibrils, with nanoscale diameter and narrow size distribution, if special separation methods or chemical treatments are used.
 For example, Saito, with his co-workers, have treated the raw material with TEMPO (2,2,6,6-tetramethyl piperidine-1-oxyl radical) mediated oxidation before fibrillation step.
 They were able to produce nano-sized fibrils with narrow size distribution (covered in this article by Saito et al.).
 In that case, the term nanofibrillated cellulose (NFC) or cellulose nanofibers (CNF) is often used since the material is more in nanoscale than microscale.

-Microfibrillated cellulose (Exilva, Borregaard) consists of long and thin fibers which are tied to a three dimensional network.
+Cellulose fibrils (Exilva, Borregaard) consists of long and thin fibrils which are tied to a

 2. Cellulose nanocrystals

 Treating cellulose with sulphuric acid hydrolyzes the amorphous regions.
 The result is a very highly crystalline material called cellulose nanocrystals (CNC), nanocrystals of cellulose (NCC) or cellulose nanowhiskers (CNW) (Habibi et al. 2010).
 These fibers are rod-like and stiff.
 They have a narrow size distribution and are drastically shorter than MFC.
 CNC has lower viscosity and yield strength than MFC, and it is not as good at holding water.
 On the other hand, it exhibits self-assembly and birefringence.
 Sometimes also microcrystalline cellulose (MCC) is regarded as nanocellulose even if it has clearly bigger particle size than CNC.
 MCC is commonly used in pharmaceutical and food applications.